Mason Filippi

 Mason Filippi (born April 23, 1998) is an American auto racing driver who competes in the TCR class of the Michelin Pilot Challenge for Bryan Herta Autosport.
 He previously raced for Bryan Herta Autosport, finishing the Michelin Pilot Challenge in second place in 2019 and third in 2020.
 Filippi also piloted touring cars in the TC America Series and the Pirelli World Challenge from 2017 to 2019, finishing in the top five of the standings each season.
 Prior to racing touring cars, he drove Spec Miatas, competing in the Global MX-5 Cup and the Teen Mazda Challenge and winning the 25 Hours of Thunderhill race in 2015 and 2016.

 Early life and education

 Mason Filippi was born on April 23, 1998.
 He grew up in Alamo, California and attended high school at Berean Christian High School in nearby Walnut Creek.
 He studied at Diablo Valley College and Arizona State University.

-He was gifted his first dirt bike at age 4, his first go-kart at age 11, and his first Mazda Miata at age 14.
-He earned his provisional license at age 15 after attending the Sports Car Club of America (SCCA) driver's school.
+He was gifted his first dirt bike at the age of four, his first go-kart at the age of eleven, and his first Mazda Miata at the age of fourteen.
+He earned his provisional license at the age of fifteen after attending the Sports Car Club of America (SCCA) driver's school.